Penalties & DWI Sentencing NC

 Mitigating factors can help to effectively reduce the sentencing level of a DWI conviction.
 A criminal defense attorney can represent you during the hearing and help present these factors.
 The court can use the information when deciding on the terms and conditions of your sentence.

 In Wake County and surrounding areas in North Carolina, Judges determine the appropriate sentencing level after carefully weighing the grossly aggravating, aggravating, and mitigating factors in a particular case.
-Judges then also determine the appropriate sentencing parameters given the assigned punishment level.
+Judges then also determine the appropriate DWI sentencing levels given the assigned punishment factors.
 In North Carolina, all DWI convictions are sentenced according to the following levels:

 Aggravated Level One Punishment is one of the most severe punishments for DWI offenses in North Carolina.
 It can be applied when three or more grossly aggravating factors are present.
 It can result in a minimum of 12 months in jail and a maximum of 36 months, with no eligibility for parole.
 A fine of up to $10,000 also could be imposed.